One of the reasons that your skin can become red is because of dry skin.

 Symptoms of dry skin include scaly patches, cracked skin, and a feeling of tightness that is more prominent after you have been in the water (whether swimming or bathing).

-As such, if your red skin is caused by dryness, it is important to know why you have dry skin and how you can treat it.
+As such, if your skin is red and dry, it is important to know why you have dry skin and how you can treat it.
 To do this, you will need to learn about skin health and how it affects your skin’s moisture.

 Understanding Dry Skin